eunyoung-won/hello-world/README.md

 Hi Humans!

 EunYoung here.
-I've had tacos on the moon and find them far superior to Earth tacos.
+I've had tacos on the moon and found them far superior to Earth tacos.